 The good news is Experian Boost is not the only option for you – or for anyone – to boost your credit score.

-I suspect you may be one of those people with a thin credit file.
-What that means is that you may be the most responsible person on the planet with your money, but if your money habits don’t include something that the credit reporting agencies can track, your credit score will not necessarily reflect this good behavior.
+If you have a thin credit file, even if you’re the most responsible person on the planet with your money, if your financial habits don’t include something that the credit reporting agencies can track, your credit score will not necessarily reflect this good behavior.
 Without adequate data to input into their systems, there is simply not enough there to generate a great score.

 There are several ways to add data to your credit report and increase your score.
 Here are a few:

-- Review and correct errors.
-Did you know that about 25 percent of credit reports contain errors?
+- Review and correct errors: Did you know that about 25% of credit reports contain errors?
 This is no big surprise as there are billions of pieces of data hitting credit files daily, so some is bound to be misplaced.
-Review your credit reports at AnnualCreditReport.com for free and dispute any errors or out of date items you find.
+Review your credit reports at AnnualCreditReport.com for free and dispute any errors or outdated items you find.

-- Lastly, if you are a homeowner, add a home equity line of credit.
-Like the LOC above, this gets reported whether you draw it down or not.
-But be careful of fees.
+- If you’re a homeowner, add a home equity line of credit: Like the LOC above, this gets reported whether you draw it down or not, but be careful of fees.

-Credit scores are built on five factors, which I have discussed in this column many times.
+Also, keep in mind the five credit scoring factors.
+Credit scores are built on five factors.
 Here are some quick tips addressing each scoring category:

-- Credit utilization.
-Try not to have a balances of more than 25 percent of your credit limits.
-The best scorers average 7 percent utilization, according to FICO, but paying your balances in full every month is ideal.
+- Credit utilization: Try not to have balances of more than 25% of your credit limits.
+The best scorers average 7% utilization, according to FICO, but paying your balances in full every month is ideal.

-- New credit.
-This may sound like a catch-22, but adding new credit will drop your score … at first.
+- New credit: This may sound like a catch-22, but adding new credit will drop your score … at first.
 But then it will raise it as positive new data flows into your account (including more overall available credit and your on-time payments).
-So, take one step backwards to get a bunch going forward.
+So, take one step backward to gain a bunch going forward.